ASX: GED

 Otavi Mountain Land, Namibia

-The Company’s has a series of brown-fields poly-metallic Vanadium & Copper-Lead-Zinc-Silver projects in the world-class Otavi Mountain Land (OML) copper-lead-zinc province of northern Namibia (see location, Figure 1).
+The Company’s has a series of brownfields polymetallic Copper-Lead-Zinc-Silver and Vanadium (+/- Gallium, Germanium, Antimony) projects in the world-class Otavi Mountain Land (OML) copper-lead-zinc-silver province of northern Namibia (see location, Figure 1).

 The OML is a metallogenic province within the carbonate platform of the Neoproterozoic Damara mobile belt in north Namibia.
 The OML hosts approximately 600 mineral occurrences and prominent historically mined deposits including the major Tsumeb and the Kombat copper-lead-zinc-silver mines, with past production of: